Living in Gibraltar

 Do Gibraltar banks charge monthly account fees?

-Basic current accounts at Barclays and Lloyds are generally free.
+Basic current accounts at Gibraltar International Bank and NatWest International are generally free.
 Premium accounts, business accounts, and offshore products typically carry monthly charges.
 Check the fee schedule carefully before opening.